Introduction to tax in Ignition

 Linking your accounting ledger tax rates to Ignition

-When you connect Xero or QuickBooks Online to Ignition, you'll need to map tax rates in the accounting ledger to tax rates in Ignition.
+When you connect Xero or QuickBooks to Ignition, you'll need to map tax rates in the accounting ledger to tax rates in Ignition.
 This allows Ignition to apply the correct tax rates when invoices are created in your ledger.

 You'll only have to map tax rates that have been added in Ignition, not all the rates in the ledger.